What Happens If You Eat Glass Pieces? (Symptoms & Action Steps)

 2. Flexible endoscope

-What to do if my child swallowed glass?
+What should I do if my child swallows glass?

-Children, especially toddlers ranging from 1-3 years, are always crawling around the house looking for objects to grab and put in their mouths.
+Children, especially toddlers aged 1-3, always crawl around the house, looking for objects to grab (sometimes putting it in their mouths).
 From small buttons to coins, toddlers will try to eat everything that comes into their contact (especially early on when they’re teething).

-As a parent, you must always keep an eye on your toddlers, who recently began to crawl and are always on a stroll around the house.
-Secondly, look out for signs that may indicate that your child has gulped something.
+As a parent, you must always watch your toddlers, who recently began crawling and are always strolling around the house.
+Secondly, look for signs indicating that your child has gulped something.

 If the airway gets blocked, you will see the following symptoms: